 An ALTO Server may offer any number of Update Stream resources, for any subset of the server's resources.
 An ALTO Server's Information Resource Directory (IRD) defines the Update Stream resources, and declares the set of resources for which each Update Stream provides updates.
-The server selects the resource set for each stream, although the set should be closed under the ALTO resource dependency relationship (i.e., the "uses" relationship).
-Thus the Update Stream for a Cost Map should also provide updates for the Network Map upon which that Cost Map depends.
+The server selects the resource set for each stream, although it is recommended that the set be closed under the ALTO resource dependency relationship (i.e., the "uses" relationship).
+Thus the Update Stream for a Cost Map will also provide updates for the Network Map on which that Cost Map depends.